Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 The identity for the CRMAppPool application pool must have read access to the x509 certificate that will be used for server-based authentication with Dynamics 365 Server and the SharePoint server.
 You can use the Certificates MMC snap-in to grant this access.

-If you use Microsoft SharePoint 2013, for each SharePoint farm, only one Dynamics 365 for Customer Engagement apps organization can be configured for server-based integration.
-However, you can connect more than one MDynamics 365 for Customer Engagement apps organization to a SharePoint 2016 server farm.
+If you use Microsoft SharePoint 2013, for each SharePoint farm, only one Customer Engagement (on-premises) organization can be configured for server-based integration.
+However, you can connect more than one Customer Engagement (on-premises) organization to a SharePoint 2016 server farm.